lenincompres/DOM.js/README.md

 P5 editor examples by John Henry Thompson

-DOM.js is a lightweight JavaScript library for creating and manipulating DOM elements using JavaScript objects or JSON as models.
-It simplifies DOM interactions, allowing for dynamic and efficient web development.
+DOM.js is a lightweight JavaScript library for creating and manipulating DOM elements using JavaScript objects or JSON models.
+It simplifies DOM interactions, enabling dynamic and efficient web development.
+With DOM.js, you can effortlessly create elements, manage attributes and styles, bind properties, and handle events.

 Click here to learn [what is the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 Features:
 * Create and manage DOM elements using JavaScript objects or JSON.